 Prebiotics are nondigestible carbohydrates found in things like:

-Fish oil has long been used to promote cholesterol health, but its also been suggested that it has benefits for Crohn’s patients.
+Fish oil has long been used to promote cholesterol health, but its also been suggested that it has benefits for those with Crohn’s too.
 Omega-3 fatty acids, found in fish oil, may have anti-inflammatory properties and may help reduce Crohn’s symptoms.
 One study found that patients taking fish oil were twice as likely to remain in remission as those who took a placebo.

 Talk to your doctor before starting fish oil supplementation.
 Taking high doses of fish oil, or taking it in combination with blood thinning medication, may lead to bleeding problems.